 I am originally from Australia, and ever since helping launch Australia’s campaign against the live sheep trade to the Middle East in the early 1990s, I have tried to advocate on behalf of animals.
 For nearly a decade prior to 2012 I practiced veterinary medicine, mostly around London.
 In 2013 – 2014 I Directed the Clinical Skills Laboratory and taught animal ethics, welfare, veterinary practice management, and surgical and medical skills at one of the world’s largest veterinary schools in the Caribbean.

-I have over 70 academic and 80 popular publications, an extensive series of YouTube videos, on plant-based companion animal diets, climate change and the livestock sector, invasive animal research, educational animal use, humane clinical and surgical skills training, and other animal welfare issues.
+I have around 150 academic and 80 popular publications, an extensive series of YouTube videos, on plant-based companion animal diets, climate change and the livestock sector, invasive animal research, educational animal use, humane clinical and surgical skills training, and other animal welfare issues.
 I’ve delivered more than 170 presentations at conferences and universities internationally, and have have organized or chaired seven conferences and seminars.
 I regularly work with animal welfare charities to advocate for animals, and am frequently interviewed by the media.
 I have been honoured with 13 awards and 11 research grants, including the Society for Veterinary Medical Ethics Shomer Award, a University Values Award and the Humane Society Veterinary Medical Association Humane Achievement Award, all in 2019.
 I enjoy teaching, and was delighted to receive a University Student-Led Teaching Award in 2017.
+Since 2019 I’ve secured over GBP 50,000/USD 67,000/AUD 92,000 in funding for my research and knowledge exchange projects.
 My informational websites include www.VegePets.info, www.HumaneLearning.info and www.AnimalExperiments.info.